mttwchtr/Art-Log/README.md

   - navigate to chosen artist feature
   - click to get ten random pictures
   - Use consist artist_ and work_ classes
   - when a new work is added, put that pic in the sidebar if the artist does not have one already
+  - if an artist's work is shown when the artist is deleted, clear work_list
 - refactor deletes to not return data
 - affix the sidebar header to the top
-- if you delete a work shown in the artist's sidebar, remove it
+- if you delete a work shown in the artist's sidebar, remove it (replace or empty)
-- get errors from database
+- get errors from database, display on screen
-- refactor CSS to SASS
 - look into partials
-- extract
+- extract pg calls into one function
-- use gulp to compile sass
+- convert css to sass
+- fix works_header CSS
+- make artist_header/body, work_header/body